 You can use your own database name, but for this tutorial, we'll use phplogin.

-Essentially, we require an accounts table, as this will store all the accounts (usernames, passwords, emails, etc.) that are registered with the system.
+Essentially, we require an accounts table, as this will store all the accounts (usernames, passwords, emails, etc.) that register with the system.

 Click the database on the left side panel (phplogin) and execute the following SQL statement: